awsdocs/amazon-redshift-developer-guide/doc_source/c_Supported_data_types.md

 **Note**
 Implicit conversions between TIMESTAMPTZ, TIMESTAMP, DATE, TIME, TIMETZ, or character strings use the current session time zone\.
 For information about setting the current time zone, see [timezone](r_timezone_config.md)\.
+The GEOMETRY and GEOGRAPHY data types can't be implicitly converted to any other data type, except each other\.
+For more information, see [CAST and CONVERT functions](r_CAST_function.md)\.
-The GEOMETRY data type can't be implicitly converted to any other data type\.
+The VARBYTE data type can't be implicitly converted to any other data type\.
 For more information, see [CAST and CONVERT functions](r_CAST_function.md)\.

 ### Using dynamic typing for the SUPER data type<a name="r_dynamic_typing_SUPER"></a>